fifteenfortyfive/website/README.md

 ansible-playbook -u root -v -l staging playbooks/config-build.yml -D
 ```

-One final step, Crystal requires extra libraries to be installed to be able to run the compiler.
+Crystal also requires extra libraries to be installed to be able to run the compiler.
 An updated list of required libraries can be found [here](https://github.com/crystal-lang/crystal/wiki/All-required-libraries).
-Below is the command to install all of the required libraries for an Ubuntu server:
+Below is the command to install all of the required libraries for an Ubuntu server (you must be a root user to run this):

 ```shell
 sudo apt-get install \